For a Kinder, Gentler Society

 Sound Bite

-Brewing Battles is the comprehensive story of the American brewing industry and its leading figures, from its colonial beginnings to the present.
-Although today’s beer companies have their roots in pre-Prohibition business, historical developments since Repeal have affected the industry over all, brewers, and the tastes and habits of beer-drinking consumers as well.
+Brewing Battles is the comprehensive story of American beer and the American brewing industry, from its colonial beginnings to the present.
+Although today's beer companies have their roots in pre-Prohibition business, historical developments since Repeal have affected the industry over all, from individual brewers like Anheuser-Busch to the micro-brewers, and have influenced the tastes and habits of beer-drinking consumers as well.
+This book explains beer as a business and as a pleasure in America.

 About the Author